certtools/intelmq/intelmq/bots/experts/sieve/README.md

 # Sieve Bot

-The sieve bot is used to filter and/or modify bots based on a set of rules.
+The sieve bot is used to filter and/or modify events based on a set of rules.
 The rules are specified in an external configuration file and with a syntax similar to the [Sieve language](http://sieve.info/) used for mail filtering.